LHNCBC/r-snippets-bmi/regCOVID/readme.md

 # Data Files

-(will be updated frequently)
+A list of the data files included and descriptions of what the files are, can be found at this link:  https://lhncbc.github.io/r-snippets-bmi/regCOVID/regCOVID_data_file_descript.html

+Some file naming conventions we used are:
-Suffix of file name captures subseting.
+- Suffix of file name captures subseting.
 INT means Interventional trials only.
 OBS means observational studies only.
 REGISTRY means CTG's registry category.

-Another suffix indicates search strategy: A, B, or C
+- Another suffix indicates search strategy: A, B, or C

-A list of the data files included and descriptions of what the files are, can be found at this link:  https://lhncbc.github.io/r-snippets-bmi/regCOVID/regCOVID_data_file_descript.html

-# View
-We plan to have multiple views: Condensed will be a single file.
-Custom will be tweak based on purpose.
-Relational (full or partial) will list study data by domain (will mirror the AACT schema).

 # Feedback
-We don't claim our script is the best approach and are open to suggestions for improvement
+We don't claim our script is the best approach to analyze certain feature.
+We are open to suggestions for improvement.

 # Future additions
-- for each NCT - webscrape (or via XML) obtain evidence of updating a trial.
-An updated trial is viewed as more creditable.
-- other registries (besides CTG)
+- respond to issues filed
+- improve temporal view of interventions
+- improve vaccines trials sub-analysis
-- view of all intervations that allows overview of drugs used in trials (over time)
+- relational view (full subset of AACT set of tables)
-- relational view

 # References
 -